U.S. Presbyterian Church OKs clergy performing gay weddings

 MERCED, Calif.
 The Sisters of the Valley, California's self-ordained "weed nuns," are on a mission to heal and empower women with their cannabis products.

-The move came during a meeting in Detroit, two years after the Church's highest judicial body upheld an ecclesiastical rebuke against a lesbian Presbyterian minister for officiating at same-sex weddings in California.
+The move came during a meeting in Detroit, two years after church's highest judicial body upheld an ecclesiastical rebuke levied against a lesbian Presbyterian minister for officiating same-sex weddings in California.

-A number of Christian denominations have grappled in recent years with how to address the wishes of gay and lesbian couples to marry, which is now legal in 19 U.S. states and the District of Columbia.
+A number of Christian denominations have grappled in recent years with how to address the wishes of gay and lesbian couples to marry, which is now legal in 19 U.S. states and the District of Columbia, according to the gay rights group Freedom To Marry.

-The Presbyterian Church in 2011 removed its prohibitions on openly gay clergy and has a long tradition of baptizing children of same-sex couples.
+The Presbyterian Church has previously removed prohibitions on openly gay clergy and has a long tradition of baptizing children of same-sex couples.

-The vote by a group of Church elders and ministers to allow clergy to solemnize gay weddings was 371 in favor and 238 opposed, said Gradye Parsons, clerk of the Church's General Assembly.
+The vote by a group of church elders and ministers to allow clergy to solemnize gay weddings was 371 in favor to 238 opposed, said Gradye Parsons, clerk of the church's General Assembly.

 That change will require the approval of local church leaders and will take at least a year to come into force, Parsons said.